Pages Tagged With: "recycling"

 Businesses can make a major contribution to recycling in Delaware.
 They can help their customers recycle and manage wastes, and they can structure their own business practices to take advantage of recycling opportunities and resources.

 What would you rather grow?
 A rich backyard garden?
 Or a an ever-expanding landfill down the road?
-By composting your yard waste and kitchen scraps, you can reduce the amount of waste that you are feeding to the landfill and at the same time produce food for your yard and
+By composting your yard waste and kitchen scraps, you can reduce the amount of waste that you are feeding to the landfill and at the same time produce food for your yard and garden that is as good

 Not everything with a recycling symbol is accepted in Delaware’s single stream recycling program.
 DNREC works with the Delaware Solid Waste Authority, and others, to help Delaware consumers understand what should go in the recycling stream, and what should not.
+Despite headlines to the contrary, recycling is alive and well

 The Delaware Recycling Public Advisory Council was established by the Delaware General Assembly in 2010 (7 Del.
 Code, §6058) to advise the Department of Natural Resources and Environmental Control (DNREC), and the Delaware Solid Waste Authority (DSWA) on all aspects of recycling.

 Not only is recycling important, but it’s also easy to do.
 More and more people in Delaware are recycling every day.
 But not everyone is recycling the right way.
 If it’s not done correctly, all those items—and your time—will go to waste.
-And remember, recycling right means buying products that
+And remember, recycling right means buying products that are made from recyclable material.

 Recycling is more than just a feel-good activity or a way to teach environmental stewardship in school.
 Recycling is an economic engine that has created job opportunities in Delaware and has significantly reduced Delaware’s rate of trash disposal while extending the life of our landfills. fab